Trials and Errors:

 I was now in the wrong place in the opposite direction.
 Neglecting to respect my first decision to avoid filled holes, I had overlapped them, and they had straightened up my newly-installed capstans enough to totally throw the geometry off again.
 There was nothing for it but to move the capstans again.

 Chris Robinson had a great teaching technique.
 Regulate an item too far in one direction and see what happens.
 Then, regulate it too far in the other direction and see what happens.
 Now, you better know where it should go and why.
 This, of course, is just what I had done for myself.
 The best place turned out to be a very slight move forward instead of backward.

 With a more meticulous sampling, and with woodfill now in both directions, the capstan drilling came out right.
 I did have to contract the spread to 111 mm, but now dip was .400”, hammer blow was 1.75”, and aftertouch was just right.
 The dropscrews had just enough stretcher clearance.
 The repetition levers had just enough hammer rail clearance.
 The angled capstans met the whippen heels just forward of center, where the curve of whippen cloth was like that at the center of angled heels.
 Note 88 was in the right spot tonally.
 The weighoff worked with 50g downweight and 20g upweight in the bass.
 Lead was slightly reduced.
-Hammers made vertical and traveled to vertical all cleared nicely.
+Hammers made vertical and traveled to vertical all cleared each other nicely.
 And with strings fit to hammers, the piano sounded great.